Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot
 3. **season**: numerical.
 Season of interest
 4. **lowert**: numerical.
 Lower threshold.
-DEfault is NULL
+Default is NULL
 5. **uppert**: numerical.
 Upper threshold.
 Default is NULL
 6. **int_month**: numerical.
 Automatic plotting by season.
 Can either take 6 or 3.
 Default is NULL
 7.  **consecutive**: logical.
 Whether consecutive days should be considered.
 To be used on conjunction with uppert/lowert and duration.
 Default is FALSE
 8. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
 When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
 Default is "max"
 9. **prov.country**: charachter.
 Country for visualization of provinces.
 Default is NULL
 10. **invert.palette**: logical.
 Whether colors should be inverted.
 Dafault is FALSE.

 ![Kenya_example_ToE 1-2-3-4-5-6-7-8-9-10-11-12 (3)](https://user-images.githubusercontent.com/40058235/173361870-02940146-3bc2-44da-a30f-d80e29447996.png)
 *Time of emergence of the climate change signal in Kenya, January-December, for total precipitation.
 Figure produced with the Climate HAzard toolbox (CHAT) developed at FAO (Climate Risk Team)*